Armandukx/Keyboard-Overlay/README.md

-# Keyboard-Overlay
-some keyboard overlay i made

 # Installation
-1. Download the project (it might showup as a virus)
+1. Download the exe (it might showup as a virus)
-2. Unzip the files
+2. Put in in a folder
+3. Open it
-3. Ur done
+4. Ur done

 # Images
 <img src="https://github.com/Armandukx/Keyboard-Overlay/blob/main/Images/DaExe.png?raw=true" alt="App Screenshot">